pbelabbes/bonita-doc/CONTRIBUTING.md

 ### Variables

-Because we using Jekyll, some variable are replaced during the conversion in HTML.
+Because we are using Jekyll, some variables are replaced during the conversion in HTML.
 You can find those variables in the [Jekyll documentation](https://jekyllrb.com/docs/variables/).

-You also add the `version` variable matches the current documentation version.
+We also added the `version` variable matches the current documentation version.
 To reference this variable, use the `{{page.version}}` notation in _.md_ files.

 #### Markdown titles